Switchfoot: Other projects

-Switchfoot hosts a yearly charity event in their hometown of San Diego known as the "Bro Am".
+Switchfoot hosts a yearly charity event at Moonlight Beach in Encinitas, CA known as the "Bro Am".
 Established in 2005, the event benefits local and national charitable organizations, including the band's own Bro Am foundation.
-The Bro Am festivities typically include a silent auction the night before the public event, wherein donors bid in a silent auction for charity.
+The Bro Am festivities typically include a silent auction before the public event in Encinitas, wherein donors bid in a silent auction for charity.
 The Bro Am event consists of surf contests in the morning and musical performances in the afternoon, culminating in Switchfoot's capstone performance.
 Since its inception, the Bro Am has raised over $1 million for charitable causes.

 In 2017, Switchfoot joined forces with the fellow rock band Lifehouse, to help raise funds for Hurricane Harvey victims through their song "Shine Like Gold".